Quandrant/PRISM/Leaves/narrative_disconnect.md

 **Why does this matter?**

-I'm thinking of having Ariadne journey to the SEE\*R Laboratory as the Colors arc continues.
-Betty desperately needs help; the Colors have come back out of hiding and are chasing her.
+It could be a good deus ex machina; Betty is in trouble, Ariadne strikes the SEE\*R device and unsticks Betty from the narrative, allowing her to move practically anywhere through the narrative.